 What is osteoarthritis?

-At Coastal Foot & Leg Clinic we are constantly seeing patients present with this degenerative condition.
+At Coastal Podiatry Foot & Ankle Clinic we are constantly seeing patients present with this degenerative condition.
 It mainly affects the hands, spine and joints such as hips, knees and ankles and feet and predominantly gets worse over time.

 Normally healthy cartilage allows bones to glide over one another and helps absorb the shock of physical movement.
 In osteoarthritis the cartilage that covers the ends of the bones in the joints begins to break down and wear away, causing the bones to rub together, creating pain, swelling and loss of motion.